vikramchhibber/tropelet/docs/design.md

 >Newer version of Go >= 1.24 also support post-quantum key exchange (**ML-KEM**) mechanisms.
 The solution will not support this.

 ## Client identification
-1. A client can start a job by connecting to the server.
-However, the network connection may break for various reasons.
-The solution will provide ability to query the status of running jobs and reattach to continue receiving job output.
-Therefore, the server must be able to identify connecting clients and associate some internal state with them.
+1. A client can submit a job on the server, query its status and attach to get the standard output and error.
+The server must be able to identify connecting clients and associate some internal state with them.
 This internal state under a client-id, includes information on all the jobs initiated by the client in running or terminated state.
 It will also include gRPC stream transient state if a gRPC client is connected to the server.
 2. Since we are using mTLS for authentication, the server will identify clients based solely on the verified client certificate.
 It will not rely on any other identifier from application-level messages.
-3. The server will derive a composite key using the **SHA-1** hash (Weaker hash, meant for key and no cryptographic significance) of the received client certificate’s **Issuer** and **Serial Number**.
-This key will be used by server to associate client connections with internal state.
+3. The server will use received client certificate subject's **CN** to identify the client and associate client connections with internal state.
-4. Assuming every CA signs certificates with unique serial numbers, this approach ensures that each client can be uniquely identified, even if certificates are issued by the same authority.
-5. Including the **Issuer** in the identifier ensures that if the issuing authority changes in the future, the server can still uniquely identify certificates/clients, even in the event of a serial number conflict.

 # Server
 1. The server service will implement a gRPC service and will support multiple concurrent client connections.
 These connections may originate from clients with the same identity, such as when multiple CLI clients are started with same client certificate.
 Thus, the server will have ability to fork the output of running job to multiple gRPC client connections.
-2. The server internally will have a map associating **SHA-1** client identity with multiple incoming gRPC connection streams and multiple running job handlers.
+2. The server internally will have a map associating client identity with multiple incoming gRPC connection streams and multiple running job handlers.
-3. If a job is running, the server will continue to maintain state associated with client identity even after all incoming client connections have terminated under that identity, since the solution will support CLI clients reattaching to running jobs.
+3. The server will maintain the state associated with the client identity even after all connections from that client have terminated, since CLI clients will be able to query and attach to running jobs to retrieve output anytime.
 4. The server will support graceful shutdown terminating running jobs and client connections if **SIGINT**, **SIGTERM** signals are received.
+This is stretch goal.
 5. The server will disconnect client connections once the associated job terminates.
 6. Since the expectation for the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser/privileged process.
 Many of the operations like c-group, change root, cannot be performed just by using **capabilities**.
 7. Server will use following cgroup values: